sweetcode-com/cypress-spy/README.md

 # cypress-spy

 - `npm install`
-- `npx html-server` in one terminal
+- `npx http-server` in one terminal
 - `npx cypress open` from another terminal